telerik/winforms-docs/controls/treeview/working-with-nodes/selecting-nodes.md

 ## SelectedNodeChanged Event

-When multiple selections are allowed and you click a new node, the selection is supposed to be cleared.
-That is why the __SelectedNodeChanged__ event is fired twice - for the previously selected node first and the it is fired for the new mode.
+When multiple selection functionality is turned on, the __SelectedNodeChanged__ event will be called twice: first for the previously selected node first and one more time for the newly selected node.
 In the RadTreeViewEventArgs you can distinguish the two event firings by the __Action__ property which is set to __Unknown__ when the selection is cleared.

 {{source=..\SamplesCS\TreeView\WorkingWithNodes\WorkingWithNodes1.cs region=selectedNodeEvent}}
 {{source=..\SamplesVB\TreeView\WorkingWithNodes\WorkingWithNodes1.vb region=selectedNodeEvent}}